Rugby-Wasps dismantle Bristol 47-24 to reach Premiership final | Sports-Games

 Wasps delivered an attacking masterclass as they thumped Bristol Bears 47-24 to reach the English Premiership final for the first time in three years on Saturday.

 The hosts ran in five tries to secure their 12th victory in last 13 league matches, with 37-year-old centre Jimmy Gopperth finding the target with nine of his 11 kicks for a 22-point haul.
-Lee Blacket's side will face the winners of Saturday's second semi-final between table-toppers Exeter Chiefs and fourth-placed Bath at Twickenham, with the showpiece event scheduled for Oct.
-24.
+Lee Blackett's side will face table-toppers Exeter Chiefs in the Oct.
+24 Premiership showpiece at Twickenham.
+Exeter moved into their fifth straight final after defeating Bath 35-6 at Sandy Park.

 Wasps raced out of the blocks to take the lead inside 10 minutes after a beautifully weighted chip from Dan Robson found centre Malakai Fekitoa, who finished from close range.
 Gopperth added a further two penalties to hand Wasps a 13-0 lead before the visitors got on the scoresheet, with Luke Morahan finishing off their first attack at the Ricoh Arena.